BananaAccounting/General/ExcelFunctions/README.md

 * **BananaSync.bas**: file with the User defined functions.
 Use this to add the User Defined Functions to an excisting Excel file.
 * **BananaFunctions.zip**: compressed (zipped) folder that include all the necessary files to test the functionalities (Excel and accounting files examples).

-Limitation:
+Limitations:
-* Compatible with Excel 2013 and 2016 (Windows only).
+* Compatible with Excel 2013 and 2016 for Windows.
 * Compatible with Banana Accounting 8 and 9.

 Work in progress to overcome the Mac differences that do not allow to connect to the Banana integrated web server.